Writing as Cultural Engagement – ENGL 601

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to submit a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a thread in response to the provided prompt for each discussion.
 Each thread must be at least 500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 250–350 words.